Use shards for element direction

 Shards are best treated as element-direction materials.
 Add them after your Magic total can already reach the potion or spell target.

-Learn how to get shards, when to use Fire, Ice, Earth, Light, and Dark Shards, and why most shards should be saved until your potion or spell target is clear.
+Learn how to get Dark Shards and other shards, when to use Fire, Ice, Earth, Light, and Dark Shards, and why rare shards should be saved for a clear potion or spell target.

 Shard codes are tracked from current public code lists.
 Shard routes and exact drop sources can change after updates, so treat route notes as planning guidance until checked in-game.